armandofox/armandofox.github.io/_pages/mastergeek-theater.md

 ![](https://m.media-amazon.com/images/I/710pLJsBLXL._AC_UY218_.jpg){: .align-left .thumb}

-"A game should be easy to learn and hard to master"---some have attributed this as Bushnell's Law, for Atari co-founder Nolan Bushnell.
-This documentary focuses on Atari's arguably breakthrough contributions to both arcade and (more significantly) home video gaming, from its hubristic beginning to its demise at the hands of management who didn't understand technology or their market.
+"A game should be easy to learn and hard to master"---some have attributed this as Bushnell's Law, for Atari cofounder Nolan Bushnell.
+This documentary focuses on Atari's breakthrough contributions to both arcade and (more significantly) home video gaming, from its hubristic beginning to its demise at the hands of management who didn't understand technology or their market.
 It's hard to watch this without thinking of Apple and the Sculley years.
-A bit long (1:50) but worthwhile for Atari completists, including interview footage with Al Alcorn, Eugene Jarvis, Manny Gerard, Ray Kassar, Howard Warshaw, and other names well known to those familiar with the Atari saga.
+A bit long (1:50) but worthwhile for Atari completists, including interview footage with Al Alcorn (UCB EECS '71), Eugene Jarvis (UCB EECS '76), Manny Gerard, Ray Kassar, Howard Warshaw, and other names well known to those familiar with the Atari saga.

-# 1977-1983: 8-bit Generation: The Commodore Wars (released 2016)
+# 1977-1983: 8 Bit Generation: The Commodore Wars (released 2016)
 {: .section}

 ![](https://m.media-amazon.com/images/I/910DwgyXPmL._SY445_.jpg){: .align-left .thumb}